Battle of Tororo: Background

 Obote's men prepared by stockpiling weapons in the bush near the Kenyan-Ugandan border and gaining the sympathy of Tororo civilians and anti-Amin soldiers of the garrison.
 In the process the Uganda Army became aware of a potential external assault and thus trenches were dug around the barracks.
 Obote made a unity pact with Ateker Ejalu's Save Uganda Movement (SUM) and the two agreed to undertake the attack jointly.
 They informed the Tanzanian government of their intentions, and it approved of the plan.
 However, the Organisation of African Unity began an attempt to mediate the conflict between Tanzania and Uganda.
 Nyerere requested that Obote advance the operation sooner, so as to emphasise that Amin was struggling with internal opposition.
 Obote assented but failed to inform Ejalu of the change.
 Obote's followers later claimed that SUM had not been able to organize the agreed number of fighters for the operation, resulting in FNR acting on its own.
+SUM member Paul Oryema Opobo claimed that Obote's forces were instead worried over SUM's successes in the war, and wanted to sabotage SUM's plans to invade eastern Uganda.
+Thus, they launched the Tororo raid alone to prevent SUM from gaining any recognition.

 Some of the rebels who were involved in the Tororo operation were reportedly also housed at a farm in Bondo District which belonged to Kenyan opposition leader Jaramogi Oginga Odinga.

 Battle

 The raid was undertaken by about 200 guerrillas who were disguised in old Uganda Army uniforms.
+The operation was led by Captain Lorne Owere, a former SUM member and ex-Uganda Army Air Force pilot.
 Fearing interception by Kenyan border guards, only the leaders crossed overland into Uganda.
 The main force crossed via boat and landed on the shore and nearby islands.
 They split up into small groups and were sheltered by sympathetic villagers until it was time to launch the attack.
 They later arrived at the Air and Sea Battalion's barracks which were 1 1/2 miles from Tororo.
 The battle was initiated by mutineers among the Air and Sea Battalion who opened fire on their comrades around 6 a.m. on 2 March 1979.
 Upon hearing the sound of gunfire, the guerrillas stormed the barracks.
 Combat was initially confined to the military camp, with the mutineers setting fire to the barracks.
-Despite having support from the Uganda Army Air Force, the Amin loyalists were routed after a hours-long battle.
+Despite having support from the Uganda Army Air Force, the Amin loyalists were routed after an hours-long battle.
 About 50 people were killed in the fighting, mostly civilians.
 Many locals responded to the outbreak of violence by fleeing from Tororo to nearby Mbale.
 The Mbale hospital treated both military and civilian casualties.